JuliaPhylo/PhyloNetworks.jl/README.md

 plotPhylonet(net)
 plotPhylonet(net,unrooted=true)
 ```

 WARNING: There is a known bug in the plotPhylonet function,
 see the issue in the PhyloNetworks Github repository for details.
 The error can be sometimes fixed by changing the position of the root
 with the root function.

-WARNING: for Mac computers, sometimes you cannot call the function directly, but instead need to do:
+WARNING: on Mac computers, sometimes the function cannot be called directly sometimes, but this will work:
 ```julia
 PhyloNetworks.plotPhylonet(net)
 ```